landita/shopnet/README.md

 # shopnet
-## application built in angular 7 and asp.net core
+## a dummy application about a shopping cart and checkouts built in angular 7 and asp.net core